-The problem with parables, though, is that they should come with the equivalent of those yellow cones that are often placed on newly waxed floors.
+A word of caution, though: take care when handling parables, especially the three parables in Chapter Fifteen.
+The parables of Jesus should come with the equivalent of those yellow cones that are often placed on newly waxed floors.
 Parables are by nature “slippery when wet” and they are always wet, even when they look perfectly dry.
 They lure us out onto the floor and before we know it, our feet are up in the air and we are looking at the room from an entirely new, and often not so comfortable, angle.

 Luke includes so many parables of Jesus not because they are cute and quaint timeless morality tales like Aesop’s fables.
 He includes them to battle easy assumptions and ill-informed attitudes that mistake half-truth with truth.
 He includes them to get us out of the balcony of life where we watch the parables performed from a safe distance, and afterwards, we politely applaud.
 Luke knows that Jesus cannot be understood from a safe distance and discipleship can never happen from a safe distance.

 Even before Jesus tells his three parables, this chapter opens with two seemingly throw-away verses that are actually the trap door that drops us into the often, puzzling world of parables.
 Luke writes: “Now all the tax collectors and sinners were coming near to listen to him.
 And the Pharisees and the scribes were grumbling and saying, ‘This fellow welcomes sinners and eats with them’.”

 As a child, I had two fine parents and a grandmother who lived with us.
 Like the religious leaders at the start of this chapter, my family spent a good deal of time warning my brother and me that people will judge us by the company we keep.